 International Market World is located about 40 miles east of Tampa, but is well worth the drive with over 1,200 vendors offering shopping, dining and entertainment options.
 Bargains can be found with all types of merchandise, tools, crafts, clothing, plants, t-shirts and one-of-a-kind gift ideas.
 When you're hungry choose from Asian and Hispanic fare, as well as a selection of family favorites such as Pizza, BBQ, Corn-on-the-Cob, Funnel Cakes, and Strawberry Shortcake.
 Looking for more healthy fare?
 Try grabbing a fresh Florida orange from one of the produce vendors.
 The Market also hosts special events and musical entertainment throughout the year.
 Check their calendar for details.

 Located in heart of Tampa's historic district, the Ybor City Saturday Market is a popular spot for finding locally produced gifts and specialty items unique to the area.
 The Market has been operating since 2000 and is the largest continually-running outdoor market in Tampa.
-Local vendors and artists offer fresh local produce, gourmet foods & sauces, fresh baked breads, prepared foods, herbs & plants, pet treats, honey, fine cigars, unique gifts, photography, artwork, jewelry, woodworking, bath & body products, candles & so much more!
-After you explore the market, allow time to wander around the neighborhood which is always hopping on a Saturday.
+Local vendors and artists offer fresh local produce, gourmet foods & sauces, fresh baked breads, prepared foods, herbs & plants, pet treats, honey, fine cigars, unique gifts, photography, artwork, jewelry, woodworking, bath & body products, candles and much more!
+There is free parking and admission is free.
+Hours are 9am - 1pm, April to September and 9am - 3pm from October through March.

 The Red Barn Flea Market is located less than an hour south of Tampa and boasts a daily attendance of 10,000 in their 145,000 square foot facility.
 It's also large, clean, air-conditioned, and has a family-friendly appeal.
 Featuring over 650 vendors, you can find everything from clothing and collectibles, to kitchen supplies and sporting goods.
 There is also a farmer's market stocked with fresh, local produce at bargain prices.
 After you're done shopping, you can take a break in their food court and enjoy some live entertainment.
 Although open every day but Monday, there is limited access during the week.